kingluo/lua-resty-ffi/README.md

 ## Background

-In openresty land, when you turns to implement some logic, especially to couple with third-party popular frameworks, it's likely to suck in awkward: make bricks without straw。
+In openresty land, when you turn to implement some logic, especially to couple with third-party popular frameworks, it's likely to suck in awkward: make bricks without straw.

-1. C is low-level language, very little ecosystem, no unified and rich libraries, and almost all modern frameworks do not support C, instead, they like Java, Python, Go.
-For example, when you need to do grpc to access external services, you must depends on C++ lib, which is huge and cumbersome.
+1. C is a low-level language, very little ecosystem, no unified and rich libraries, and almost all modern frameworks do not support C, instead, they like Java, Python, Go.
+For example, when you need to do grpc to access external services, you must depend on C++ lib, which is huge and cumbersome.

-2. Lua is embedded and minority programming language, which means all the powers comes from the host.
-In openresty, it means all functionalities comes from lua-nginx-modules.
+2. Lua is an embedded and minority programming language, which means all the powers comes from the host.
+In openresty, it means all functionalities come from lua-nginx-modules.
 Like C, or even worse, you have to reinvent the wheels via cosocket to do modern networking stuff.
-A lot of lua-resty-* born, but they are almost semi-finished products compared to native lib in other languages.
-For example, lua-resty-kafka doesn't support consumer group, lua-resty-postgres doesn't support notify and prepared statements, etc. Moreover, most of those authors of lua-resty-* stop development at some stage because lua community is so small and less attractive.
+A lot of lua-resty-* were born, but they are almost semi-finished compared to native lib in other languages.
+For example, lua-resty-kafka doesn't support consumer groups, lua-resty-postgres doesn't support notify and prepared statements, etc. Moreover, most of those authors of lua-resty-* stop development at some stage because the lua community is so small and less attractive.

-To implement a common function in other main stream languages, you have to do a lot of adaptive codes back and forward between nginx and openresty.
+To implement a common function in other mainstream languages, you have to do a lot of adaptive coding back and forward between nginx and openresty.
 For example, http2 requires SNI and viable session reuse, then you have to patch C codes and openresty and/or nginx.
 Moreover, when you turn to accomplish a new job, you need to redo all such things again!
 Then, a lot of *-nginx-module born and recompile your nginx!
 Painful, right?

 **Why not WASM?**